J-HyperNova/OCT-Pretraining/README.md

 NOTE: for the pySSL environment, the pyssl package needs to be downloaded from [here](https://github.com/giakou4/pyssl) and added to the path in the code as it is not available on pip.

 ## Datasets
-- To pretrain the model, you need to download the classification `OCT2017.tar.gz` dataset from [this link](https://data.mendeley.com/datasets/rscbjbr9sj/2).
+- To pretrain the encoders, you need to download the classification `OCT2017.tar.gz` dataset from [this link](https://data.mendeley.com/datasets/rscbjbr9sj/2).
-- To train the model, you need to use the segmentation dataset.
+- To train the segmentation model, you need to use the segmentation dataset.
 You can find the instructions on how to download and unzip the dataset in the YNet repository [here](https://github.com/azadef/ynet/tree/master#datasets-downloading-and-preproccesing).
 You only need the 2015_BOE_Chiu dataset for the segmentation experiments.

 ## Notes